Skip to content

 ssh your-agent "export PATH=/opt/homebrew/bin:/opt/homebrew/sbin:\$PATH; openclaw status"

-Expose the OpenClaw dashboard to your tailnet without opening ports:
+Expose the OpenClaw gateway to your tailnet without opening ports:

 Terminal window